Operational Guidelines: PRSI - Pay-Related Social Insurance - Contributions and Classes

 Modified rate contributors who have self-employed income from a trade or profession, are liable for PRSI contributions on this income and any unearned income they have.

-From 1 January 2014, employed contributors and occupational pensioners aged under 66 years whose only additional income is unearned may be liable for PRSI contributions on this income.
+Employed contributors and occupational pensioners aged under 66 years, with no additional self-employed income but who do have unearned income only, such as rental or investment income, may be liable for PRSI contributions on this income.

 PRSI contributions will be payable on the following basis:

-Employees covered under Classes A, B, C, D and H with reckonable earnings of not more than €352 do not pay PRSI for that week.
+Employees covered under Classes A , B , C , D , E and H with reckonable earnings of not more than €352 in a week do not pay PRSI for that week.
 However, the employer's share of PRSI remains payable as normal.
 Employees continue to be covered for the benefits and pensions appropriate to their PRSI class.
 Once earnings exceed €352 both employee and employer PRSI is charged.

 Reckonable earnings for PRSI purposes are gross pay including notional pay (or benefit in kind) if applicable, plus superannuation and permanent health insurance contributions made by an employee.
 These payments may be allowable for income tax purposes.

-To request a copy of your Irish social insurance record, please visit www.MyWelfare.ie
+To request a copy of your Irish social insurance record, please visit PRSI Contribution Statement

 Certain subclasses also cater for specific schemes:

-The type of employment in each PRSI contribution class and the social insurance benefits are outlined in SW 14.
+The type of employment in each PRSI contribution class and the social insurance benefits are outlined in SW14 PRSI Contribution Rates and User Guide

-If there is any doubt as to whether PRSI should be paid or which class of PRSI should apply, the Department of Employment Affairs and Social Protection’s Scope Section may be asked to decide the issue.
+If there is any doubt as to whether PRSI should be paid or which class of PRSI should apply, the Department of Social Protection’s Scope Section may be asked to decide the issue.
 (See separate guidelines on Scope )

 Where a decision results in the PRSI class changing to a higher rate of PRSI, arrears will be collected by a Social Welfare Inspector from the employer.